About

 I’ve been building and leading design teams for over twenty-five years.
 Most recently, my focus has been enterprise SaaS applications.
 I built the design team at Meltwater and drove a complete redesign of the product suite.
 Meltwater helps organizations gain market intelligence by understanding trends in news and social media.
 It fueled my passion for news, data visualization and delivering actionable insights through the design of information.

 My other activities have included serving on the Board of Directors at the Children’s Creativity Museum in San Francisco, serving as a juror for the Smithsonian Institute’s National Design Awards.
 I’ve also volunteered as a camp counselor and site committee member for Camp Okizu, a camp for children and families dealing with cancer.
-When I’m not working, I enjoy kayaking, travel, hiking and camping.
+When I’m not working, I enjoy travel, hiking and camping.
 Most of all, I love being with my wife, Anne.

 Contact: amproehl (at) gmail . com